coredns/coredns.io/content/plugins/chaos.md

 weight = 5
 tags = [ "plugin", "chaos" ]
 categories = [ "plugin" ]
-date = "2017-12-11T16:50:50.551116"
+date = "2018-01-04T12:51:22.153315"
 +++

+## Description

-This is useful for retrieving version or author information from the server.
+This is useful for retrieving version or author information from the server by querying a TXT record for a special domainname in the CH class.

 ## Syntax